 Considering information asymmetries and market failures, a short answer to the question, "What do entrepreneurs mainly do in industries requiring complex knowledge?" is that they make markets.

 Markets are interlocking economic relationships among a diverse set of buyers and sellers of goods and services (Spulber, 2009).
 A market-making view of entrepreneurs focuses attention on their intermediation role (Casson, 2000; Michael, 2007; Spulber, 1996, 1999, 2009).

-In distribution markets, intermediation between customers and suppliers is the primary economic activity of entrepreneurs.
+As briefly discussed earlier, in distribution markets, intermediation between customers and suppliers is the primary economic activity of entrepreneurs.
 The emergence of the Internet is a case in point.
-New intermediaries (such as Amazon and eBay) emerge to displace some incumbent intermediaries and create new markets with a new set of distribution channels (Anderson & Anderson, 2002; Brown & Goolsbee, 2002).
+New intermediaries (such as Amazon) emerge to displace some incumbent intermediaries and create new markets with a new set of distribution channels (Anderson & Anderson, 2002).
+For example, in the insurance industry, the use of the Internet brought a 10 percent decrease in insurance prices (Brown & Goolsbee, 2002).

-In addition, the role played by intermediaries in financial markets such as venture capitalists and stock exchanges is hardly disputed (Balboa & Marti, 2007; Lim & Cu, 2012; Peng & Su, in press).
+In addition, the role played by intermediaries in financial markets such as venture capitalists is hardly disputed (Balboa & Marti, 2007; Lim & Cu, 2012; Wright, Robbie, & Ennew, 1997).
 The expansion of venture capital is now a worldwide phenomenon (Ahlstrom, Bruton, & Yeh, 2007; Wright, 2007).
-Venture capitalists not only cater to individual investors and pool risks for them, but also reduce transaction costs associated with bringing products to market by providing start-up firms with financial resources in a new way that alternative suppliers of capital (e.g., traditional financial intermediaries such as banks)

-were unable to do.
+Venture capitalists not only cater to individual investors and pool risks for them, but also reduce transaction costs associated with bringing products to market by providing start-up firms with financial resources in a new way that alternative suppliers of capital (e.g., traditional financial intermediaries such as banks) were unable to do.
 While traditional financial intermediaries tend to require borrowing firms' tangible assets as security for loans, venture capitalists can provide start-ups with little tangible assets with equity financing by taking advantage of information and knowledge expertise on the focal businesses (Cressy, 2006; Lim & Cu, 2012).
 Therefore, based on their superior information and knowledge to intermediate between individual investors and start-ups under information asymmetries, venture capitalists would tolerate more risks than traditional financial intermediaries.

 Entrepreneurs in technology markets also connect suppliers and end users in new ways, resulting in the emergence of new markets.
 The rise of enterprise resource planning (ERP) software firms (e.g., SAP and Oracle) serves as another case in point.
 These firms use standard Windows-type applications from their suppliers, and then develop proprietary software to automate finance, manufacturing, and human resources for large corporations.
+From less than \$1 billion sales in 1990, the new market they have created has been spectacular: It reached \$84 billion by 2008.

-Overall, it is reasonable to suggest that these intermediaries are entrepreneurial firms.
-They are, in essence, market makers who connect sellers and buyers.
+Overall, it is reasonable to suggest that these intermediaries are entrepreneurial firms, and that they are, in essence, market makers who connect sellers and buyers.
 Specifically, the presence of asymmetric information between pairs of transaction parties (Assumption 1) creates an opportunity for intermediation.
-Further, the market failures of existing exchange institutions (Assumption 2) enable these entrepreneurs who can reduce transaction costs for both sides to carve out new market niches (Dean & McMullen, 2007).
+Further, the market failures of existing exchange institutions (Assumption 2) enable these entrepreneurs who can save transaction costs for both sides to carve out new market niches (Dean & McMullen, 2007).